 I first met Georges Kern through a friend in 2012.
 It made me feel like being at home after I was invited as a guest for several IWC events.
-At the first time, I had that strong feeling that we didn’t meet earlier.
+The first time, I had that strong feeling that we didn’t meet earlier.
 Certainly, we have mutual respect, a similar approach to life that aims for quality of life for everyone, at both the environmental and social levels.
 And because I appreciate IWC’s classic and chic style I was keen to follow the brand.

-Your international hit “Wake me up” with Avicii was inspired by your relationship with IWC replica.
+Your international hit “Wake me up” with Avicii was inspired by your relationship with the IWC replica.
 Can you tell us more about this?

 Yes, I’d love to!
-When I was invited to the SIHH in 2013 by Georges Kern the first thought of the designation was came to me.
+When I was invited to the SIHH in 2013 by Georges Kern the first thought of the designation came to me.
 I always tell my friends that once you became a guest of IWC you are treated like a king.

 From the plane to the welcome, everything!
 Every little detail was taken care of, something I had never seen before!
 So when I got home and sat down on the sofa, I said to myself “That was a dream!”.
-As a result I wrote “Wake me up when it’s all over”.
+As a result, I wrote, “Wake me up when it’s all over”.

 How many IWC models do you have?
 Which was your first?